ryanozx/tp/docs/UserGuide.md

 Use the `find-all-leave` command to view all leave applications currently stored in HRMate.

+Here's how to view all leave applications in the leave list:

 1. Type in the following command in the command box:
    `find-all-leave`
 2. Press `Enter` to execute the command.
 You should see all the leave applications in HRMate.